Generalization of graph network inferences in higher-order graphical models

-Graphical models with pairwise interactions like Hopfield network \cite{hopfield1982neural} and Boltzmann machine \cite{sherrington1975solvable} have provided us with intriguing models for memory and learning, and has developed to layered neural networks which are widely used nowadays.
-However, sometimes basic pairwise interaction models do not suffice to explain real data patterns like neuronal avalanches \cite{beggs2003neuronal}, retinal activity patterns when exposing to natural stimuli \cite{Ganmor.Schneidman.2011}, and simultaneous silence of cultured hippocampal neurons \cite{shimazaki2015simultaneous}.
-Taking one step further, structured third-order interactions have been proposed for general probabilistic models \cite{sejnowski1986higher}, and have been used to model conditional correlation structure in movies \cite{memisevic2010learning}.
-Including higher-order interactions increases model flexibility, but the number of possible interactions grows combinatorially with the interaction order.
-This makes exact inference problems intractable with limited computational resources and numbers of data points.
-Thus prior knowledge like locality or sparsity of interactions must be used, resulting in a structured factor graph.
-Higher-order factor graph may have more loops compared to a pairwise graph with as many interactions.
-Local message-passing algorithms like BP suffer in the presence of loops and are thus likely to perform worse on many real-world graphical models.
-Even when applied to higher-order trees, message updates for BP usually don't have closed-form solutions, so running BP on these graphs becomes impractical.
+Unfortunately, higher-order factor graph may have more loops than pairwise graphs with as many interactions, and since standard local message-passing algorithms like BP suffer in the presence of loops they are likely to perform worse on many real-world graphical models.
+Even when applied to higher-order trees, message updates for BP usually don't have closed-form solutions, so running exact BP on these graphs becomes impractical.

-To mitigate these drawbacks of BP and to provide an alternative on loopy graphs even without analytical update formulas, in this work we present a method to learn a recursive message-passing algorithm for fast approximate inference.
-Our method applies to a large family of higher-order graphical models with a wide range of graph structures and parameter values including very loopy ones.
-In the spirit of BP, we use a Graph Neural Network (GNN) \cite{scarselli2009graph,li2015gated} to perform message-passing on factor graphs.
-We train this network to compute sufficient statistics of all univariate marginal distributions simultaneously for each instance sampled from a parametrized family of PGMs.
+To mitigate these drawbacks of algorithms like BP and to provide an alternative on loopy graphs without analytical update formulas, in this work we present the Recurrent Factor Graph Neural Network (RF-GNN), a flexible recursive message-passing algorithm for fast approximate inference.
+Our method applies to a large family of higher-order graphical models with a wide range of graph structures and parameter values, including very loopy ones.
+In the spirit of message-passing algorithms like BP, we use a Graph Neural Network (GNN) \cite{scarselli2009graph,li2015gated} to perform message-passing on factor graphs iteratively.
+We train this network to compute sufficient statistics of all univariate marginal probabilities simultaneously for each instance of a distribution generated from a parametrized family of PGMs.